’21: Defund, disarm, replace the police

-No doubt, in exchange for raises and other generous perquisites, police reform activists will demand that every officer receive, among other things, additional “training.”
-Will training change persons who are self-selected killers (ex-military generally receiving preference in police department hiring), likely traumatized themselves, issued deadly weapons, and given license to initiate force?
+No doubt, in exchange for raises and other generous perquisites, police reform activists will demand that officers receive, among other things, additional “training.”
+Will training change persons who are self-selected killers (ex-military generally receiving preference in police department hiring), perhaps traumatized themselves, issued deadly weapons, and given license to initiate force?

 First, we train them to terrorize black lives abroad.
 Then, we train them in the “history of racism.”
 If the @MassStatePolice and other corrupt and dangerous departments can be reformed, training won’t do it. #mapoli #defund #disarm @MassGovernor https://t.co/soGOX35JoG

 Although Boston’s police department has distinguished itself by its commitment to moderation in enforcement and proactive respect for persons in communities needing policing, we Bostonians must also tolerate the presence of another so-called “policing” organization: one that has proven itself to be, from top to bottom, irredeemably corrupt and dangerous: the Massachusetts State Police.
 At the moment, efforts on Beacon Hill to enact “top-down” reforms are being debated, likely in vain.